-- Take the opportunity to work closely with industrial partners, including regular site work
+- Work closely with industrial partners, including regular site work.

-On this course, you'll undertake intensive study into a specific, chosen area of materials science and engineering.
+On this course, you'll undertake intensive study into a specific area of materials science and engineering.
 You'll benefit from expert tutelage, cutting-edge facilities and a supportive research community.
-Your finished work will stand alongside widely acclaimed MERI publications - a high proportion of which have been considered 'world leading' or 'internationally excellent'.
+Your finished work will stand alongside widely-acclaimed MERI publications – a high proportion of which have been considered 'world leading' or 'internationally excellent'.

 How you learn

 As this is a research course, most of your work will be carried out independently.
-You will benefit from the support and expertise of your supervisory team; including a Director of Studies and a second supervisor who have specific interest and expertise in your chosen subject area.
+You’ll benefit from the support and expertise of your supervisory team – including a Director of Studies and a second supervisor who have specific interest and expertise in your chosen subject area.
 These supervisors will assist you in defining your personal programme, provide direction and help you to develop your research.

 You learn through

 - research training, including mandatory ethics and integrity sessions

 - participation in the MERI Research Colloquium – presenting posters and oral presentations

 Dr Francis Clegg is a Senior Research Fellow at the Materials and Engineering Research Institute, Sheffield Hallam University.